The Essence of Lombardian Cuisine

 Michetta

 Once the characteristic bread of Milan, michetta was born from the influence of the Austro-Hungarian Empire’s crusty, round Kaiser roll.
 The heavy, full dough of the Kaiser roll wasn’t suitable for Milan’s humid climate.
-So, local bakers developed michetta, which held a similar shape and crunchy exterior, yet with a hollower interior.
+So, local bakers developed michetta, which had a similar shape and crunchy exterior yet a hollower interior.
 The michetta rolls are printed by hand using a unique tool to resemble the form of a rose.
-Typically, they were filled with mortadella, other cured meats, or omelets for local workers’ picnic snack or lunchtime meal.
+Typically, they were filled with mortadella, other cured meats, or omelets for local workers’ picnic snacks or lunchtime meals.

 mostarda di Cremona